Seymour Financial Resilience Index® Development and Methodology

 The Index is a proprietary regression model that was developed over more than five years based on an iterative process to regressing and evaluating over 35 potential indicators against self-reported “financial resilience” or “financial stress” measures, using the multiple linear regression technique.

-In the end, nine variables were determined to account for 60 percent of the variance in the financial resilience construct as of October 2023, 63 percent of the variance in the financial resilience construct as of June 2023, 62 percent of the variance in the financial resilience construct as of February 2023 and June 2022, and 64 per cent of the variance in the financial resilience construct as of February 2021.
+In the end, 9 variables were determined to account for 67% of the variance in the financial resilience construct as of October 2024, 65 percent of the variance in the financial resilience construct as of June and February 2024, 60 percent of the variance in the financial resilience construct as of October 2023, 63 percent as of June 2023, 62 percent as of February 2023 and June 2022, and 64 percent of the variance in the financial resilience construct as of February 2021.
 The regression model’s indicators (independent variables) are significant at a 95% confidence interval, with p-values less than 0.05.

 The regression model has been validated against all years of Financial Well-being studies data between 2017 and 2023.
 This has revealed consistency in results, represented by a strong R-squared as well and similar weights of the independent variables as predictors of financial resilience.
 Weightings for the model are based on their overall contribution to the dependent variable in the model and are not equal.